alpaka-group/llama/docs/pages/llama_vs_cpp.rst

 Notice that the use of :cpp:`auto` to declare a local copy of a value read through a reference, e.g. :cpp:`auto pos = view[i].pos; // copy`, does not work as expected in LLAMA.
-LLAMA makes extensive use of proxy reference types (including :cpp:`llama::VirtualRecord`), where a reference is sometimes represented as a value and sometimes as a real C++ reference.
+LLAMA makes extensive use of proxy reference types (including :cpp:`llama::RecordRef`), where a reference is sometimes represented as a value and sometimes as a real C++ reference.
 The only consistent way to deal with this duality in LLAMA is the use a forwarding reference :cpp:`auto&&` when we want to have a reference (native or proxy) into a LLAMA data structure,